 Cheap web hosting almost always equals shared hosting, and that almost always comes with an increased element of risk.
 More downtime, reduced reliability, slower speeds… they’re all big risks to take with your reputation, not to mention your clients’ reputations – and they’re hidden costs you need to balance against that super-flashy bargain price.

 Another pitfall to consider with cheap shared hosting is that you’re sharing a server, and an IP address, with all sorts of websites you don’t know.
-They might not be especially reputable, and if search engines like Google decide to remove them from their index – otherwise known as blacklisting – sharing the same IP means you’ll be blacklisted too.
+They might not be especially reputable, and if search engines like Google decide to remove them from their index – otherwise known as IP Blocking – sharing the same IP means you’ll be blocked too.

 Even if you’re sharing with straight-up, well-intentioned websites, if they’re not particularly hot on security, they could easily be hacked and used to send out spam emails.
-Again, this could lead to a blacklisting that affects not just them, but everyone who’s sharing that IP address.
+Again, this could lead to being blocked, which will affect not just them, but everyone who’s sharing that IP address.